Amazon Profit Dives on One-Day Shipping Costs - CFO

 “There’s a lot of cost in the short run,” Amazon CFO Brian Olsavsky said during a conference call with journalists.
 He insisted the payoff would be worth it as faster shipping translates into higher sales and more loyal customers.

-On news of the earnings and Q4 outlook, Amazon shares fell 6.7% to $1,661 in after-hours trading Thursday.
+On the news of the earnings and fourth-quarter outlook, Amazon shares fell 6.7% to $1,661 in after-hours trading Thursday.
 The “dismal” revenue guidance for the holiday shopping season “spook[ed] investors who were expecting a huge pay off from Amazon’s growing investments across the company,” CNBC said.

-AWS had $9 billion in quarterly sales, falling slightly below analyst expectations of $9.1 billion, but he 35% growth rate was the slowest since the company began disclosing that number in 2015.
+AWS had $9 billion in quarterly sales, falling slightly below analyst expectations of $9.1 billion, but the 35% growth rate was the slowest since the company began disclosing that number in 2015.

 Photo by PHILIPPE LOPEZ/AFP via Getty Images